Diyckstra/terraform-provider-deyckstra/website/docs/r/lb_listener.md

 * `certificate_arn` - (Optional) ARN of the default SSL server certificate.
 Exactly one certificate is required if the protocol is HTTPS.
 * `protocol` - (Optional) Protocol for connections from clients to the load balancer.
 For Application Load Balancers, valid values are `HTTP` and `HTTPS`, with a default of `HTTP`.
 For Network Load Balancers, valid values are `TCP`, `TLS`, `UDP`, and `TCP_UDP`.
 Not valid to use `UDP` or `TCP_UDP` if dual-stack mode is enabled.
 Not valid for Gateway Load Balancers.
 * `ssl_policy` - (Optional) Name of the SSL Policy for the listener.
 Required if `protocol` is `HTTPS` or `TLS`.
 * `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.

 ~> **Note::** Please note that listeners that are attached to Application Load Balancers must use either `HTTP` or `HTTPS` protocols while listeners that are attached to Network Load Balancers must use the `TCP` protocol.